 A little up the beach and just 30 minutes from the airport is Sainte-Anne with it’s laid back island-style vibe.
 If you missed the Friday night market in Le Gossier, you can find a daily one, filled with colorful arts and crafts in St. Anne.
 Located just between the town centers of Sainte-Anne and Saint-Francois, and nestled in a tropical garden are the 40 bungalows of the four-star Le Relais du Moulin.
 With an emphasis on French Caribbean design and style, this property is truly an oasis.
 La Toubana Hotel and Spa sits on a quiet hill just a little further on with heavenly views and steps down to a small private bay and beach bar.

-Guadeloupe Islands – Marie Galante Island
+Another Guadeloupe Island – Marie Galante Island

 A glance up from the rim of your planteur (a mix of tropical fruit juice, rum, cane sugar with a kick of cinnamon) and you will see the island of Marie Galante.
 Marie Galante is accessible by ferry boat and one leaves several times a day from Pointe-a-Pitre.
 Besides the fine white sand of Plage Vieux Port and Plage Feuillere on this “place for beautiful waters”, you will find plenty of sugar cane.
 This island that locals call “the pancake” has perfect conditions for growing sugar cane – not too wet and not too dry, which in the Caribbean means rum production.
 There are nine distilleries in Guadaloupe and three of the best are on the island of Marie Galante.
 As if Marie Galante isn’t laid back enough, try slowing down even more by taking a ride on an ox cart, the historical means of transporting cane.

-Things You Should Know Before You Go:
+Things You Should Know About Your Guadeloupe Holidays Before You Go:

 - The Internet is almost nonexistent, so just relax and enjoy the beach on your Guadeloupe holidays!